Improved Random Features for Dot Product Kernels: Experiments

 We evaluate the performance of each approximation approach in terms of both i) the accuracy in kernel approximation and ii) the performance in downstream tasks.
 The downstream tasks we consider are Gaussian process regression and classification.
 For completeness, we explain how to use complex-valued random features in Gaussian process inference and discuss the resulting computational costs in \cref{sec:appendix-gp-identities}.

 In Section \ref{sec:experiment-setup}, we first explain the setup of the experiments.
 In Section \ref{sec:exp-poly-kernel-frobenius}, we describe experiments on polynomial kernel approximation, comparing various approximation approaches.
-In Section \ref{sec:gp-convergence-experiment}, we report the results of wall-clock time comparison of real and complex random features, focusing on the downstream task performance of GP classification.
+In Section \ref{sec:gp-convergence-experiment}, we report the results of the wall-clock time comparison of real and complex random features, focusing on the downstream task performance of GP classification.
 In Section \ref{sec:exp-opt-Macl}, we present detailed evaluations of the optimized Maclaurin approach for polynomial and Gaussian kernel approximations in GP classification and regression.
+Additional experiments are reported in \cref{sec:additional-experiments}.